 Our paper includes various additional analyses aiming to shed light on the mechanism underlying our empirical findings, as well as on their consequences.
 First, we use the additional information collected by the NAIC since 2016 regarding the extent to which external asset managers directly control an insurer's assets.
 We find that the increase in portfolio and trade similarity materializes even if a shared manager serves primarily as an advisor rather than as an active manager.
 However, the similarity increases even further if the shared manager actively manages the majority of both insurers' assets.
 Second, we show that both the portfolios and trades of insurers become more similar the longer they share an asset manager.
 This result suggests that, when an insurer starts sharing an asset manager with another insurer, it takes time for the manager's influence to manifest, consistent with a relationship based on trust that becomes stronger over time.
 In particular, the effect of sharing an asset manager doubles after about ten years of sharing the same manager.
+This pattern further reinforces the argument that our results are not driven by endogeneity in manager selection: If our results were driven by insurance companies choosing managers to execute a specific strategy-such as replicating another insurer's investment behavior-we would expect to see a more immediate increase in trade similarity.

 We greatly benefit from and contribute to various strands of literature studying the asset management industry and institutional investors.
 Unlike our research, previous literature has primarily studied the influence of asset managers in the context of evaluating the performance of managers affiliated with mutual, pension, or hedge funds (e.g. Chen and Pennacchi 2009, Pennacchi and Rastad 2011, Anand et al. 2021).
 These types of funds have also been the focus of the Federal Reserve when they study asset managers in the context of financial stability (Board of Governors, 2023).
-In contrast, there is scant research on the role of external asset managers, both in general and more specifically in the context of the insurance industry.
+In contrast, there is scant research on the role of unaffiliated (external) asset managers, both in general and more specifically in the context of the insurance industry.
 Most studies explore the risk profiles of insurers' bond portfolios or their responses to regulatory changes rather than focusing on how asset managers influence their investment strategies (e.g. Ellul et al. 2011, Becker and Ivashina 2015, Ozdagli and Wang 2020).
 Other papers study the portfolio similarity of insurance companies or banks and how this can lead to correlated trades without focusing on the role of asset managers (Girardi et al. 2021, Braeuning and Fillat 2024).
 Our paper, therefore, fills a critical gap in the literature by explicitly studying how asset managers influence insurance companies' investment decisions, and how this influence can increase the portfolio similarity of insurers sharing an asset manager.
 Moreover, our results suggest that asset managers can play a significant role in creating similar portfolios across institutional investors not only through their active management of portfolios but also through their advisory services.